 Factors associated with these risks are:

-By participating in this lesson, expecting and new parents will be able to:
+By participating in this lesson, students will be able to understand: